Posted 20 Aug 2012

 "We'll still bring pastries."

 "We have a plan.
 Oh, and we need to have a house warming for you in the next week.
 Invite Big Mike and Morgan's mom."
 Alex's eyes widened at the party Sarah had just suggested at her new home.
 Sarah didn't care, simply jumping up and pulling Chuck behind her.
 "Excuse us, but I think there's a storage room or closet or something else more comfortable downstairs with our name on it."
-Chuck followed willing.
+Chuck followed willingly.